 Late work definition: Any assignment that does not get turned in on the day Mr. Kienle was expecting.

 If you were absent and want to know what you missed use the “ask three (classmates), then me (Mr. Kienle)”.
-Or you could refer to the class schedule on the whiteboard, visit the clearly marked ‘absent work’ crate (works for lost papers too!), or look at the website.
+Or you could refer to your planner, visit the ‘absent work’ crate (works for lost papers too!), or look at the science canvas course page for this class.

 If you have an excused absence on a day when an assignment is due there will be no penalty for the late work.